Simplificatedd/SISS_HFC2025/README.md

   - The chatbot will suggest SkillsFuture courses to address any identified skill gaps.

 - **Career Inquiries**:
-  - Ask the chatbot any career-related questions for personalized advice, such as "What jobs would suit me?".
+  - Ask the chatbot any career-related questions for personalized advice, such as "What courses should I take to boost my resume?".

 ---